alpyd/Computer-System-Fundamentals-2024-Alp-Ryan/Assignment 3/README.txt

 Store misses: 33053
 Total cycles: 23009467

-Since the miss policy could either be write-allocate or no-write-allocate and the hit policy could either be write-through or write-back, the combinations of these hit/miss policies were tested, as some hit miss strategies may be more synergistic than others.
+Since the miss policy could either be write-allocate or no-write-allocate and the hit policy could either be write-through or write-back, combinations of these hit/miss policies were tested, as some hit-miss strategies may be more synergistic than others.
-The hit/miss policy of write-back and no-write allocate was not tested, as it would render the cache useless.
+The hit/miss policy of write-back and no-write-allocate was not tested, as it would render the cache useless.

 When the remaining 3 hit/miss policy combinations were tested for the 8-way set associativity with LRU eviction, write-allocate and write-back had 9913888 total cycles, write-allocate and write-through had 24856588 total cycles, and no-write-allocate and write-through had 23040961 total cycles.
 As demonstrated by these total cycles, write-back performed better than write-through with a ~57% - ~60% decrease in the total cycles.